 Committee member talents: Sales, communication and a passion for all things Chamber!

 Planning: Meets monthly in The Chamber boardroom.
 This committee helps welcome new members, and contributes to membership growth by advocating The Chamber.
-Navigators promote membership by supporting events, making calls and completing site visits.
+Ambassadors promote membership by supporting events, making calls and completing site visits.

 Action: Deliver welcome bags, retention call program, mentoring new members, and attend grand openings and ribbon cuttings.